Ontario Provincial Nominee Program (OINP) 2026: What You Need to Know

 One trap candidates fall into is checking only the headline requirements — degree, language, work experience — without accounting for the specific NOC alignment requirement.
 Your work experience must match not just the occupation category but the specific duties described under the NOC 2021 code.
 Officers verify this through reference letters.
 If your letter describes duties that belong to a different NOC code than what you claimed, the application is returned or refused.

-Another eligibility factor that surprises candidates: the Ontario residency requirement for Graduate streams.
-You must have legally lived in Ontario for at least one year within the two years before applying.
-Time spent studying outside Ontario does not count.
+Another eligibility factor that surprises candidates: the Ontario residency requirement differed between the Graduate streams.
+Masters applicants needed to have legally lived in Ontario for at least one year within the two years before applying; PhD applicants needed two years of doctoral studies completed while living in Ontario.
+Time spent studying outside Ontario does not count toward those requirements.

 For settlement funds, if you are currently working in Ontario, your annual salary can often substitute for the bank balance requirement.
 This is not automatic — you need to document it correctly.